 Sylvia M. Schlunk Award

-The Departments of Mathematics and Computer Science are accepting applications for the twentieth annual Sylvia M. Schlunk Award to be awarded to a student of one of these departments who has demonstrated interest and ability in mathematics and/or computer science.
+The Departments of Mathematics and Computer Science are accepting applications for the Sylvia M. Schlunk Award to be awarded to a student of one of these departments who has demonstrated interest and ability in mathematics and/or computer science.
 The $1,000 award is given annually and can be applied toward tuition, fees, room and board, or living expenses.
 The award may also be used as reimbursement of tuition for a summer course.

 Students wishing to apply must have: